vcheeze/gopher-wood/README.md

 #### Backend

-As mentioned in the architecture section, we use Firebase as our realtime db.
-For IVC appointments, we use MariaDB on the AWS EC2 server to store timesots.
+We use MariaDB on the AWS EC2 server to store timesots and the current queue number.

+To install MariaDB on Ubuntu, follow [this guide by Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-mariadb-on-ubuntu-20-04).

 Remote access to MariaDB has been configured for the following user:
 ```